The Ohio State University's

 Meet other passionate, fun and creative students from OSU and universities across the nation.
 Our industry partners are also sending professional developers, designers, marketers, and hustlers to provide mentorship.
 If you're interested in participating, all attendees must adhere to our Code of Conduct.

 Best Hardware Hack

 Best New to Hack

 Here are some common questions that people ask.
 If you have any additional questions, please contact us at firstname.lastname@example.org.

 Registration for HackOHI/O is now closed.
 If you're having trouble receiving emails or confirming your application, please reach out to email@example.com.
-The first waves of acceptances to the event has already been sent out, and more acceptances will be sent on a rolling basis starting Monday, Oct 15.
+The first waves of acceptances to the event have already been sent out, and more acceptances will be sent out on a rolling basis starting Monday, Oct 15.
 Keep an eye on your email for updates, and you can check your application status anytime by logging into the registration portal.
 If you have any questions, feel free to reach out to firstname.lastname@example.org.

 Come in the morning and you will entered onto the waitlist.
 Everyone from the waitlist will be let in on a first-come, first-served basis if there are open spots when the morning check-in deadline ends.
 So if you ARE registered, be sure to get there before the deadline!

 A hackathon is a fun 24 or 36 hour event that brings together multi-disciplinary students with varying experience from across the nation together to create, innovate, and build a project all within one weekend.
 Students have access to professional mentors, workshops, and loaner hardware during the event.
 They also have the opportunity to showcase and demo their work projects to judges and other exposition attendees at the end of the event.

 All sorts of things!
 Previous projects have included mobile apps, websites, smart mirrors, light-up glasses, pancake printers...the possibilities are endless.